Could the pandemic bring about a revival of car culture?

 The line was long — very long.
 And the cars kept on coming and coming and coming.

-It was 1:17 p.m. on a Tuesday afternoon in January, and a reporter from The Sun Chronicle was taking a break at a local Dunkin from the new normal of working at home to where he was banished due to the pandemic back in December.
+It was 1:17 p.m. on a Tuesday afternoon in January, and a reporter was taking a break at a local Dunkin from the new normal of working at home to where he was banished due to the pandemic back in December.

 Car after car rolled through the drive-thru window to pick up beverages and snacks.